MozeBaltyk/mozebaltyk.github.io/content/news/how-to-create-this-blog/index.md

 $ git commit -m 'Bump theme to [version]'
 ```

-### Bonus point for those who read till the end
+## 💡 Bonus point

-Do not forget to put some funny [icons](https://github.com/markdown-templates/markdown-emojis) in your markdown !
+For those who read till the end, do not forget to put some funny [markdown emojis](https://github.com/markdown-templates/markdown-emojis) in your markdown !

 ## Sources